 And yet when he gets the chance to attack the powerless Scientologist mother of a suicide victim and subject her to public ridicule, he will dig deep on them and even follow up years later when he finally gets the dirt.

-Scientology needs to be exposed, and few have done it more publicly in recent years than Tony Ortega.
-But targeting victims of Scientology such as Taylor Tweed’s mom and family, while giving the worst abusers a pass so he can continue to get quotes from them is, and always will be, disgusting to me.
+Scientology abuse needs to be exposed, and few have done it more publicly in recent years than Tony Ortega.
+But targeting victims of Scientology such as Taylor Tweed’s mom and family, while giving the worst abusers in Scientology a pass so he can continue to get quotes from them is, and always will be, just wrong for a journalist to do.

 Alanzo’s Top 5 Criticisms of Tony Ortega and His Underground Bunker